Mr-Smyth/circles/docs/Testing.md

 * :hammer: TEST:
     * Created 2 seperate 2 child families - (Family A and Family B).
 I then added a new person (Steve) and made Steves mother the family A mother, and Steves father the family B father.
-    In the edit siblings page i added a child from family A as a sibling of Steve.
+    In the assign siblings page i added a child from family A as a sibling of Steve.
 And also added one child from family B as a sibling of Steve.
 * :clipboard: RESULT:
     * The result was Steve had 4 new siblings, 2 from each family.
 By adding the one sibling, Circles checked and added the sibling of the sibling